simonkairu/Delani-Studio/README.md

 Enter to create your local clone.
 This will clone the repositoty into your local folder in your laptop.
 You can then run it using any code editor that you like

+## Known Bugs
+There are currently no known bugs